-You can create a chart with the external computers that the legitimate software run on the network most connect to.
-For this, you need to follow the steps below:
+You can create a chart with the external computers that the legitimate software run on the network

 - 1. Add a filter that removes all programs that are not considered legitimate.
 For this, you need to set the Cat field to "Goodware". - 2.
 Add a filter that removes all connections to private IP addresses.
 For this, you need to create a column with the Is Public IPv4 operation on the dstlp field, as shown in the figure: